integritee-network/book/src/howto_node.md

 Update the systemd daemon with `systemctrl daemon-reload`.

 Use the following commands:
-* `systemctrl start substraTEE-node.service` to start the node.
+* `systemctrl start integritee-node.service` to start the node.
-* `systemctrl stop substraTEE-node.service` to stop the node.
+* `systemctrl stop integritee-node.service` to stop the node.
-* `systemctrl status substraTEE-node.service` to check the status of the node/service.
+* `systemctrl status integritee-node.service` to check the status of the node/service.